RamkumarGunasekaran/Mean-and-Variance/README.md

-# REG NO:212223220084
+                                                                            REG NO:212223220084
-# NAME: RAMKUMAR G
+                                                                            NAME: RAMKUMAR G
-#  Mean and variance of a discrete  distribution
+#  EX-1:Mean and variance of a discrete  distribution

 # Aim :